 • Central nervous system involvement has included microcephaly, seizure disorder, ataxia, spasticity, developmental delay, psychiatric abnormalities, optic atrophy, oculomotor abnormalities, and radiographic abnormalities compatible with Leigh disease or leukodystrophy.

 • Initial diagnostic workup of persons with complex II deficiency should include an examination of the blood pH, lactate, pyruvate, creatine phosphokinase, and liver enzymes.
 Final diagnosis is dependent on muscle biopsy.

 The electron transport chain, located in the inner mitochondrial membrane, is the site of oxidative phosphorylation, the metabolic pathway in which cells use enzymes to oxidize nutrients, thereby releasing energy that is used to reform adenosine triphosphate (ATP).

 In this pathway, the NADH and succinate generated in the Krebs citric acid cycle are oxidized, releasing energy to power ATP synthase.

-Although all of the elements of the respiratory chain function in the mitochondria, many of the subunits are encoded genetically in the nucleus and imported into the mitochondria.
-Complex II is made of 4 subunits (A, B, C, D), all of which are autosomally encoded (ie, encoded in the nucleus) by the succinate dehydrogenase (SDH) genes (SDHA, SDHB, SDHC, and SDHD).
+Although all the elements of the respiratory chain function in the mitochondria, many of the subunits are encoded genetically in the nucleus and imported into the mitochondria.
+Complex II is made of four subunits (A, B, C, D), all of which are autosomally encoded (ie, encoded in the nucleus) by the succinate dehydrogenase (SDH) genes (SDHA, SDHB, SDHC, and SDHD).
 Other factors and cofactors needed for complex II activity are riboflavin, iron, cytochrome b560, and ubiquinone (coenzyme Q).
 Complex II activity is often measured together with complex III activity as succinate cytochrome C reductase activity.